Disclaimer: This blog uses affiliate links. As an Amazon Associate I earn from qualifying purchases. ( Full Legal Pages

 3. Research Studies with Prolific

 I don’t know if I’m strange, but I really enjoy participating in research, particularly if it helps universities!

 Prolific is much better than your standard ‘survey site’, and it’s the only one I’d recommend personally.
 The platform is clean, easy to use, and I make decent money from it.

 The studies are varied – some have included games, fun experiments, challenging mind puzzles, and I even took a study on hypnosis (yes, I was hypnotised by a PhD student!).

 Since 2019, I’ve earned over £350 on Prolific.
-The money is easily withdrawn into my PayPal account.
-Plus, I had fun while doing the studies!
+The money is quickly sent into my PayPal account whenever I reach a £5 balance.
+Plus, I have a lot of fun while doing the studies!

-When I’m in need of extra cash, or decide to clear out my wardrobe, eBay is where I go!
+When I’m in need of extra funds, or I decide to clear out my wardrobe, eBay is where I go!
+I didn’t have a good experience using the Depop app, so I stick with eBay.